What is a sales funnel, how does it work, and how do you use it to generate more sales?

 Sales Funnel Magic

 - Identify where people are currently coming into the system using analytics.
 This could be a high ranking blog article, an email campaign, a call campaign, a survey, social media, and much more.
-But you NEED to know.
-This may end up being a place where you’re paying for users or it may not.
-It doesn’t really matter for right now
+It’s CRITICAL for you to know this.

 - Based on what they click on in the emails you send them, figure out what other problems they have and what they’re interested in.